 - As more shipborne radiometers join the ISFRN, the current limited global coverage will be improved

-- OBJ-2: Maintain and deploy on a continuous basis Thermal Infrared Radiometers (TIR) FRM and necessary supporting instrumentation to validate Sentinel-3 SLSTR SST products.
+- OBJ-1: Deploy and maintain shipborne thermal infrared (TIR) FRM radiometers and necessary supporting instrumentation to validate satellite SST products.

-- OBJ-3: Process, archive and quality control all data following documented FRM procedures that approve their use for FRM satellite validation.
+- OBJ-3: Process, quality control, archive and deliver approved FRM4SST data sets following documented FRM procedures and approve their use for FRM satellite validation.

 For instrument operation timeliness and compatibility with the service objectives, the attached spreadsheet is updated with the latest relevant information.